- 2 cups semolina flour

 - 2 cups all-purpose flour

 - 1 to 1 1/4 cups tepid water

-Place the dough on a floured work surface and knead it like bread for 8 to 10 minutes, until smooth and elastic.
-Cover and let stand for 10 minutes at room temperature.
+Place the dough on a floured work surface and knead it like bread until smooth and elastic, about 8 to 10 minutes.
+Cover the dough and let it stand for 10 minutes at room temperature.

 Roll the dough into long dowels about 3 to 4 inches thick.
 Cut the dough into flat disks about 1/4 to 1/2-inch thick.
 Press the center of each disk with your thumb to form saucer-shaped pasta.
 Place the orecchiette on a sheet tray that has been dusted with semolina flour, cover the pasta with a clean dish towel, and set aside until ready to use.
 At this point, the pasta can be frozen for several months.